jmoiron plays the blues

 When I was a child, I spake as a child, I understood as a child, I thought as a child, but when I became a man, I put away childish things.

-I have been blogging for over 10 years.
+I have been blogging for about 20 years.
 Much of that history was here on jmoiron.net.
 The first few years I had cobbled together a web journal in bash on my university's free hosting account, and shortly thereafter I moved to a unparked and forgotten domain nondeus.org.
 I had built up almost 400 posts.

 So where are they all?